timescale/docs/mst/vpc-peering.md

 </highlight>

 ## Setting it up
-In order to set up a VPC peering for your Managed Service for TimescaleDB project please submit a request in the Managed Service for TimescaleDB VPC section.
+In order to set up a VPC peering for your Managed Service for TimescaleDB project please submit a request in the VPC section of the dashboard.

 When creating a new service, you can choose whether the service will be placed in a VPC or not: The list of cloud providers and regions contains options like